lordpansar/lordpansar.github.io/_posts/2021-10-20-remove-diag-setting.markdown

 ![The diagnostic settings view in Azure]({{ "/assets/images/remove-diag/setting-name.PNG" | absolute_url }})

-Save the resource ID, subscription ID and diagnostic setting name, we will need them later in the process.
+Save the resource ID, subscription ID and diagnostic setting name.
+We will need them later in the process.

 <h4>Step 2</h4>